- Other Fluke companies:

 Newer equipment meets or exceeds the uncertainties of older equipment, allowing you to provide service to customers with additional workload.
 It’s also worth noting if you do use a trade-in promotion, the savings apply to options as well, so if you purchase a 5522A with a scope option, you get the same percentage off the scope option as the calibrator itself, expanding your opportunities for covering a larger workload.

-End of life is inevitable for all equipment, but it doesn’t have to be painful.
+End-of-life and end-of-service are inevitable for all equipment, but they don't have to be painful.
 Careful planning can not only minimize the risks to your production and profitability, but it can also open up new avenues of workload and revenue.

 - Home